 Don’t use that tone!

-When writing content, your tone of voice should be a fundamental consideration.
+When writing content, a consistent tone of voice is critical.
 Ask yourself, who are you writing for?
 How do you want your audience to perceive you?
 Are you sending mixed messages?
-Such soul-searching will help you determine the correct tone of voice across all company content.
+Finding and sticking to the most suitable tone of voice across all company content is key for strong messaging.

 Why is tone of voice so important?

-Yes, a consistent brand and engaging content are crucial ingredients for blogs, websites, social media and promotional literature, but without the most appropriate tone of voice for your business, your hard work can become almost redundant, or at the very least, confusing.
+Yes, consistent branding and engaging topics are crucial ingredients for blogs, websites, social media and promotional literature, but without the most appropriate tone of voice for your business, your messaging can lack clarity and impact.

 A common mistake is to assume that all business content should be corporate in tone, because business is serious… business!